vishalned/MMEarth-train/README.md

 ## 📢 Latest Updates
 :fire::fire::fire: Last Updated on 2025.02.03 :fire::fire::fire:

+- Added torch.hub integration for easier finetuning.
-- Added NEW_DATASET readme for instruction on adding new datasets
+- Added NEW_DATASET readme for instruction on adding new datasets.
 - Updated repository to allow for various datasets during finetuning.
 - Updated installation scripts and repository.
 - **Paper accepted to ECCV 2024 !!**